emencia/emencia-django-slideshows/README.rst

     from porticus.settings import *

-See the app ``settings.py`` file to see what setting you can override.
+See the app ``settings.py`` file to see what settings you can override.

 Also there is some settings you may see about `django-filebrowser-no-grappelli`_ (see its documentation for more details).